python/devguide/developer-workflow/psrt.rst

 ::

    Thanks for submitting this report.
-   We now use GitHub Security Advisories for triaging vulnerability reports, are you able to submit your report directly to GitHub?
+   We use GitHub Security Advisories for triaging vulnerability reports, are you able to submit your report directly to GitHub?

    https://github.com/python/cpython/security/advisories/new